mwpenny/portal64-still-alive/documentation/levels/signals.md

 ## Triggers

-Triggers are 3D volumes in a level that set signals depending on which object type intersects with them.
+[Triggers](./level_objects/trigger.md) are 3D volumes in a level that set signals depending on which object type enters them.
 Like level objects, this information is defined in their object name in the level's `.blend` file.
-Trigger object names are of the
+Trigger object names are of the form:
-form:
 ```
-@trigger PLAYER_CUTSCENE_NAME player_signal_name CUBE_CUTSCENE_NAME cube_signal_name
+@trigger PLAYER_CUTSCENE_NAME PLAYER_SIGNAL_NAME CUBE_CUTSCENE_NAME CUBE_SIGNAL_NAME
 ```
-`player_signal_name` is set/unset when the player enters/leaves the trigger and `cube_signal_name` is set/unset when a cube enters/leaves the trigger.
+`PLAYER_SIGNAL_NAME` is set/unset when the player enters/leaves the trigger and `CUBE_SIGNAL_NAME` is set/unset when a cube enters/leaves the trigger.

-For more information on triggers, see [Triggers](./level_objects/triggers.md).

 ## Cutscenes

-Cutscenes can set or clear signals using the `set_signal` and `clear_signal` steps, respectively.
+[Cutscenes](./cutscenes.md) can set or clear signals using the `set_signal` and `clear_signal` steps, respectively.
 For example:
 ```
 set_signal door_activate
 [...]